 - Chocolate Chips: Pumpkin and chocolate are just a match made in heaven.
 However if you're chocolate adverse, you can use butterscotch chips, white chocolate chips, or even peanut butter chips instead.
 For a lower sugar alternative, stir in some chopped pecans or walnuts in lieu of the chips!

-Pour dry ingredients into bowl with wet ingredients, and mix until JUST combined.
+Step 3: Combine wet and dry ingredients, and mix until JUST combined.

-Use a spatula to fold in chocolate chips, making sure they are evenly distributed in the batter.
+Step 4: Fold in chocolate chips, making sure they evenly distribute in the batter.

-Next, place pan in the oven and bake for 30 to 33 minutes, or until a toothpick inserted in the center comes out mostly clean.
+Next, place pan in the oven and bake for 30 to 34 minutes.

 How to Store and Freeze Pumpkin Bars:

 - FREEZE: You can freeze these gluten free pumpkin bars for up to 2 months.
-Transfer sliced bars to a gallon-sized, freezer-safe storage bag, and remove as much air as possible.
+Transfer bars to a gallon-size, freezer-safe storage bag, and remove as much air as possible.
 Freeze for up to 2 months.
 For best results, thaw in the refrigerator for 24 hours.

 - Mixing bowls: I love that this set comes in different sizes for all your mixing needs.
 They’re also dishwasher- and microwave-safe.